 statutes, as each is now in existence or may hereinafter be amended:

-(a) The Illinois Local Library Act; "An Act to provide the manner of
+(a) The Illinois Local Library Act; Article 27 of the

 The "State action exemption" for which provision is made by this Section

 shall be liberally construed in favor of such municipalities and the